onewland/gomud/README.markdown

 ### Commands
 `Command`s can be global or room-specific.
 Non-global commands are provided by `CommandSource` implementors.
 A `Command` is simply a function that inputs a player and string arguments.
+One can add a command to the global commands by adding it to the `mud.GlobalCommands` hash (the string key is the command that the user types).

 ## Extending
 Per-game additions should not go in the `src/mud`. directory.
 They should